29 Apr 2026

 It is a musical collaboration no one saw coming.
 Even more so, it is a protest song that sidesteps moralizing clichés.
 In 2023, Rosalía lent her voice to a pressing issue alongside Icelandic legend Björk — the overproduction of salmon in Iceland and its devastating environmental impact.
 Oral stands out for its melodic clarity and immediacy.
 A surprise coming from an artist usually drawn to pop’s most experimental edges.
 Co-produced with musician Sega Bodega, the track revives a composition that had been shelved for over twenty years, once deemed too accessible.
 This return to sonic simplicity also reveals a reconciliation between Björk and her pop instincts, without abandoning the intricacy of her musical universe.
 All profits from the track were donated to the environmental organisation Aegis.

-Rosalía and Travis Scott – TKN (2020)
+Rosalía and Travis Scott – TKN (2020).

 TKN, a conceptual detour with Travis Scott

-Released in the midst of the lockdown, TKN was one of most seismic pop moments of 2020.
+Released in the midst of the lockdown, TKN was one of the most seismic pop moments of 2020.
 Produced by El Guincho (known for his work with The Weeknd and C. Tangana) and Rosalía herself, the track blends reggaetón pulses, industrial bass and trap flow with razor-sharp precision.
 At its core, TKN evokes a mafia family, its codes and silences – a clear metaphor for clan loyalty and power.
 The collaboration with rapper Travis Scott helped propel the Spanish singer to the status of global superstar.

-Rosalía et The Weeknd – La Fama (2021)
+Rosalía et The Weeknd – La Fama (2021).

 Rosalía and The Weeknd question fame in La Fama

 With La Fama, Rosalía ventures into bachata – a Dominican genre with Cuban rhythms and African influences – and delivers a manifesto on the perils of fame.
 In a duet with The Weeknd, the Spanish singer constructs a fictional love story tinged with narcissism and disillusionment.
 Produced by Noah Goldstein and El Guincho, the track fuses the warmth of Caribbean rhythms with the emotional coolness of modern pop.
-A danceable, yet disenchanted song, which shows the Canadian R’n’B star singing in Spanish for the first time… As of today, the video has been watched over 300 million times.
+A danceable, yet disenchanting song, which shows the Canadian R’n’B star singing in Spanish for the first time… As of today, the video has been watched over 300 million times.

-Rosalía and Arca – KLK (2020)
+Rosalía and Arca – KLK (2020).

 KLK, the electronic chaos with Arca

-In KLK (2020), from album KiCk i by Venezuelan producer Arca, Rosalía goes headfirst into a futuristic electronic maelstrom.
+In KLK (2020), from the album KiCk i by Venezuelan producer Arca, Rosalía goes headfirst into a futuristic electronic maelstrom.
 Built on metallic textures and warped percussion, the track blurs the lines between club and ritual, human and machine, music and incantation.
 The title – short for “qué lo que” – becomes a rallying cry for a post-human femininity free of stereotypes.
 Here, Rosalía’s flamenco-inflected voice soars above a mutating electronic matrix, proving once again her ability to navigate the most experimental spaces without ever losing herself.

-Rosalía and Billie Eilish – Lo Vas A Olvidar (2021)
+Rosalía and Billie Eilish – Lo Vas A Olvidar (2021).

 Lo Vas A Olvidar brings together the breathy voices of Rosalía and Billie Eilish in a track written for the soundtrack of the special episode Euphoria: Jules.
 Recorded between 2019 and the lockdown, this stripped-down song, produced by Finneas, reflects on the memory of a broken love.
 It also marks the first time Billie Eilish sings in Spanish.
-The latter received a personal coaching by Rosalía to perfect her pronunciation.
+The latter received personal coaching by Rosalía to perfect her pronunciation.

-Rosalía and James Blake – Barefoot In The Park (2021)
+Rosalía and James Blake – Barefoot In The Park (2021).

-Barefoot in the Park, a poetic interlude with James Blake
+A poetic interlude with James Blake

 Long before global frenzy set in, there was this quiet, poetic interlude titled Barefoot in the Park.
 Teaming up with James Blake, Rosalía delves into the introspective side of her musical range.
 Released in April 2019 on the British artist’s album Assume Form, the track emerged from an improvised session after Blake discovered Rosalía’s debut album Los Ángeles.
 The song, performed as a duet at Primavera Sound 2019, also marks a more pop-oriented turn in the producer’s career.
 It played a key role in introducing Rosalía to audiences beyond the Spanish-speaking world.
 A major milestone for both artists’ international recognition.